-BBP Exposure Control Plan
+Bloodborne Pathogen (BBP) Exposure Control Plan

-This safety manual covers the prevention of exposure to bloodborne pathogens by TFS employees.
-This plan is a component of the TFS Safety Manual series and provides specific guidance on decontamination methods and the legal disposal of contaminated PPE.
+This safety manual covers the prevention of exposure to bloodborne pathogens by agency employees.
+This plan is a component of the Texas A&M Forest Service Safety Manual series and provides specific guidance on decontamination methods and the legal disposal of contaminated PPE.
 It also provides guidance on BBP training and records retention.
-Finally, it provides all employees the information needed to obtain Hepatitis B vaccinations-a recommendation by the Center for Disease Control-for hurricane responders.
+Finally, it provides all employees the information needed to obtain Hepatitis B vaccinations.